evolv-ai/env-integrations/metrics/README.md

 ## Diagnosing
-When diagnosing on a website page, you can type `window.evolv.applied_metrics` to see the fully relized metrics that are applied to the current page.
-This does not mean that they have captured data yet.
+When diagnosing on a website page, you can type `window.evolv.metrics` to see a list of metrics already `executed` on the page and the metrics that are `evaluating` on the page.

 ## Cookbook Examples